lucavb/esphome-ts/docs/index.md

 # esphome-ts Documentation

-This project implements the esphome native API in Typescript and provides and RxJS based interface to it.
+This project implements the esphome native API in Typescript and provides a RxJS based interface to it.

 ## Getting started